Hacker0x01/docs.hackerone.com/docs/programs/response-sla-metrics.md

 Term | Detail
 ----- | ------
 Recommended | The default setting for all new programs.
 HackerOne's suggested setting for best practice.
 Limit | The maximum acceptable response time as defined by HackerOne.
-For programs that don't meet HackerOne’s limits, temporary pausing of new report submissions may be suggested.
+For programs that don't meet HackerOne’s limits, HackerOne may temporarily pause new report submissions on your behalf.
+When programs address these SLA failing reports, report submissions will automatically resume.
 Target | The target responsiveness set by an individual program.
 Reports are individually denoted if the SLA "missed" or "failed."
 Program targets can’t be set to exceed the limit.

 ### Healthy Response SLA Times